*Image by the talented Jem Magbanua

 - Increase self-awareness

 - Cultivate a loving and accepting attitude to self and others

 - Align mind, breath, heart and sexual body.

 They also go from external to internal in nature.

 To start working with these practices please seek support from the resources list at the end.
 Some techniques are explained more fully than others, so please take the terminology and conduct your own searches.
-There is a world of books, videos, courses and online resources if you’d like to more about any of this.
+There is a world of books, videos, courses and online resources if you’d like to learn more about any of this.
 I highly encourage you to get curious.

-The Practices ( a mix of classical and also contemporary practices)
+(A mix of classical and contemporary practices)

-Meditation these are usually guided practices until you get established in the technique.
+These are usually guided practices until you get established in the technique.

 - The Micro-Cosmic Orbit

 - The Inner Smile